Joachim-Otahal/PowerShell/README.md

 ## NTLMv1 SMB1 detailled logging.ps1
 This activates detailled SMB1 and NTLM auditing/logging AND analyzes the eventlogs with appriopriate methods to get what needed.
 Requires at least Server 2012 with Powershell 5.1 and current updates.
 On subsequent runs it only analyzes the event logs when auditing/logging.
 Reports saved as .CSV on Desktop.
-If you are from Germany which uses ";" as default delimiter for CSV in Excel instead of "," check the last line of the script and remote the #.
+Default delimiter is ";" for Germany, edit the script if you need it different.
+#### NTLMv1 SMB1 detailed audit and logging Scheduled Task.xml
+Task scheduler -> import.
+For a daily report, expecially on busy domain controllers where the security log does not span several weeks.

+## WakeOnLAN.ps1
+Actually working (in Server 2022 and Windows 11) example for Wake On LAN in pure powershell.
+Skips unconfigured adapters and does a correct broadcast address calculation in contrast to many other examples I foun don the net.